Pandemonium as Police disperse council workers with teargas in Rivers - Champion Newspapers LTD

-There was fresh tension at the Ikwerre Local Government headquarters on Tuesday when men of the Nigeria Police Force allegedly shot sporadically in the air and also used teargas to disperse the local government workers.
+There was fresh tension at the Ikwerre Local Government headquarters on Tuesday when men of the Nigeria Police Force allegedly shot sporadically on the air, and also used teargas to disperse the local government workers.

 The workers, we learnt, were gathered, awaiting a resumption directive from the National Union of Local Government Employees (NULGE) when the police launched a commando-style operation at the council secretariat using teargas on the staff.

-Eyewitness accounts stated that many workers, including two women, were injured in the chaos as they attempted to flee the scene, while many sought refuge in nearby bushes to escape the violence.
+Eyewitness account stated that many workers, including two women, were injured in the chaos as they attempted to flee the scene, while many sought refuge in nearby bushes to escape the violence.

-The incident caused panic and tension in the Isiokpo Community where the council headquarters is situated as fear gripped residents with many taking to their heels, upon hearing the sporadic gunshots.
+The incident caused panic and tension in Isiokpo Community where the council headquarters is situated as fear gripped residents with many taking to their heels, upon hearing the sporadic gun shots.

 According to our source, “This morning, the National Union of Local Government Employees instructed its members to report to work at the Ikwerre Local Government.
 While we were present, over 100 armed police officers arrived, began shooting, and deployed tear gas, causing workers and women to run for safety.
 As I speak, two women have collapsed, and the police are restricting access to medical assistance.”